laBecasse/man-commands/git.md

 - `git checkout file` reset the staged file to the last commit and **delete the unstaged changes**.
 - `git checkout file commit` reset the staged file to `commit` and **delete the unstaged changes**.

+## branch

+Create a branch on the current commit.

 ## diff

 We use this command to see the changes between the actual directory and the last commit.